 The effort put into publishing in a parenting book was not successful.

-She dreamed, hoped, and wanted that book on shelf.
+She dreamed, hoped, and wanted that book on a shelf.

-The many rejections made the author give up on the manuscript for a many years.
+The many rejections made the author give up on the manuscript for many years.

 The manuscript was put on a back burner, and the special project stayed in the dark without any more thought given to it.

-It was her ’’baby’’ and she kept this ''baby'' in a very safe place on a disk and into a nicely covered jacket.
+It was her ’’baby’’ and she kept this ''baby'' in a safe place on a disk and into a nicely covered jacket.

 Writing makes you wonder if you should go on or give up on that dream of being a writer.

 She did not find any kind of job suited to her career.

 The disappointment of not finding a job meant her writing had to be the main focus.

 The husband continued working and did not have much faith in his wife's manuscript.